mne-tools/mne-python/doc/source/manual/list.rst

     |                         | values, see :ref:`BABBGJEA`.               |
     +-------------------------+--------------------------------------------+

-.. note:: :ref:`BGBDEIGC` contains information specific to the setup at the Martinos Center including instructions to access the Neuromag software.
+.. note:: :ref:`setup_martinos` contains information specific to the setup at the Martinos Center including instructions to access the Neuromag software.